fratajcz/metafilter-apply/README.md

 This will yield the new test and validation edge lists ```cleaned_test.tsv``` and ```cleaned_val.tsv```and report on how many edges have been removed.

 There is no further postprocessing necessary, you can now use your original and modified versions of the graph, in our example here ```hetionet_train```and ```hetionet_subset_train```to train your favourite model and observe the differences in performance on the holdout sets.
 If you plan to use your edgelist in a framework that assumes edges to be directed, consider adding inverse edges where appropriate.
+You can use the script ```utils/add_inverse.sh```and store the result in a new file.
+Now you are ready and set to run some [experiments](https://github.com/fratajcz/metafilter-experiment).